 Register for the conference/event

-Get the department credit card number from Cindy Armour (firstname.lastname@example.org, 608-262-1379) to purchase your conference/event registration.
+Please work with Cindy Armour (firstname.lastname@example.org, 608-262-1379) or pay with personal funds to register for a conference or event.
 Print out a copy of the registration invoice/confirmation and keep it for your reimbursement documentation.

 Make lodging/hotel arrangements